My Team is in Conflict - What do I Do?

 What do I do when Conflict Occurs?

-- Do not avoid it and just hope that it will go away, bring it into the open, and use it as potential for change.
+- Welcome the existence of the conflict, bring it into the open, and use it as potential for change.

 - Separate the person from the problem in an effort to diffuse the emotional component of the conflict by showing respect, listening carefully, and giving all parties an opportunity to express views.